Wednesday, May 24, 2023

 Coughing and cramping

-While both Elin and Justin were able to set impressive new PRs, neither William nor I got the races that we had been hoping for.
-William was first out, running a course that was shortened to 850 meters this year with some really fast young runners.
-Sadly, the cold that he has been suffering from returned with coughing as he exerted himself, so in the end, the race was what it was.
-But he is already excited for Sunday when he will be running the 4 km junior version of “Gammliaterrängen” with other kids of the same age.
+While both Elin and Justin set impressive new PRs, neither William nor I got the races we had hoped for.
+William was first out, running a course shortened to 850 metres this year, up against some very fast young runners.
+Unfortunately, the cold he has been battling flared up again, with coughing as soon as he pushed the pace, so in the end the race was simply what it was.
+Still, he is already excited for Sunday, when he will line up for the 4 km junior edition of Gammliaterrängen alongside other runners his own age.

-For some reason, I soldiered on nevertheless, as both Justin and Elin overtook me, but it was clearly with a feeling of defeat that I ultimately finished the race in 45 minutes and 32 seconds (chip time).
+For reasons I cannot quite explain, I carried on.
+Justin and Elin both passed me, and I eventually crossed the line in 45:32 (chip time), more with resignation than satisfaction.
 Like William, I am now looking forward to Gammliaterrängen on Sunday when I will be running 8 km on trails in my blue Salomon Ultra Glide.
-Considering all the misery yesterday, I did not have time to think much about my shoes but my general feeling is that they were really good and I think that the Hoka Carbon X 3 will indeed be perfect for Tallinn Marathon in September.
+Yesterday’s misery left little room for shoe analysis, but my overall impression is positive and I think that the Hoka Carbon X 3 will indeed be perfect for Tallinn Marathon in September.

 Labels: